Rubber – the basis of elastomer production

 What is rubber?

-Rubber is an elastic material characterised by high elasticity, resilience and versatile chemical adaptability.
-It serves as the basis for a large number of technical elastomers and is indispensable in applications such as Seals, vibration elements, tyres or rubber composite parts.
+Rubber is an elastic material characterised by high extensibility, resilience, and versatile chemical adaptability.
+It serves as the basis for a variety of technical elastomers and is indispensable in applications such as seals, vibration dampers, tyres, and many more.
 Rubber can be of both natural and synthetic origin.

 Natural rubber (NR) is obtained from the latex of the rubber tree (Havea Brasiliensis).
 It is characterised by its high elasticity, tear resistance and Cold flexibility from.